we3lab/eeco/docs/hello.rst

 (2) ``CVXPY``
 (3) ``Pyomo``

-More information about how to correctly format data inputs can be found in :ref:`dataformat`.
+More information about how to correctly format data inputs can be found in :ref:`data-format`.

 .. _batteryoptimization: